aappddeevv/scalajs-reaction/README.md

 elements.For example, you could also use type classes to change the attributes to a js.Object since all you need is some type of "writer."

 There is no JSX support.
+The function-call scala syntax is used instead.

 ### Styling